nacoc01leh/elecq-open-docs/README.md

 - Organization Name
   - A unique identifier for the partner (e.g., Example Org).
 - Custom ClientID (Optional)
-  - Partners may suggest a custom ClientID; if not provided, EQ will generate a default one.
+  - Partners may suggest a custom ClientID; if not provided, ELECQ will generate a default one.
 - Redirect URI (Authorized Callback Address)
   - The URL users are redirected to after authorization (e.g., https://example.com/callback?authorizationCode=exampleAuthorizationCode).